 When students are able to picture these abstract concepts, they will be able to apply them with confidence in their answers in the examinations.

-All my students have seen at least two grades improvement in their final examinations.
+All our students have seen at least two grades improvement in their final examinations.

 (Click to view: A-level results of Ms Yap’s students)

 You must be logged in to post a comment.